Made in USA: Food

+Home appliance

+For over a decade, Whirlpool Corporation was the last American-owned appliance manufacturer that is still operating today.
+In the early 2000s, the Big Four domestic manufacturers, Whirlpool, General Electric, Maytag (which acquired Amana in 2001), and Electrolux (Frigidaire) captured approximately 99% of market share in the U.S. appliance market.
+Later in 2002, foreign manufacturers such as LG and Haier began to enter the US, disrupting the market with a flood of imported appliances (such as LG's direct-drive, front-load washers).
+Increased foreign competition could led to Whirlpool's acquisition of Maytag in 2006, and Haier's acquisition of GE's appliance division in 2016.
+As Asian brands took significant volume away from American mainstays, Whirlpool petitioned the U.S. government, claiming companies like LG and Samsung were flooding the market with illegally underpriced ("dumped") washing machines.

 Operational significance

 Companies that make products in the US also see benefits in their supply chain.
 Not all benefits are directly seen in cash flows immediately.
 Aspects like communication are simply improved, which may have effects that are not seen in the short run.
 The trend towards overseas factories has resulted in complications for companies of all sizes, ranging from quality to timeline issues.

 Financial

 Some direct costs are decreased as a result of using domestic factories.
 Shipping is simpler and faster when there is no need to deal with customs.
 US factories offer more flexible production runs, which can be appealing to new companies or new products.
 These offer prices and quantities closer to what companies require.
 Research shows that reduced tariff rates are reflected immediately in lower clothing prices.
 This suggests that the price of an imported good directly includes the tariff paid to import it.
 By producing in the US, this price increase is avoided.